 What exactly is 10DLC?

 10DLC are phone numbers are also known as “business long codes” and will become the new standard for many organizations of A2P text messaging.
 Although it can sound complex, it’s really a pretty simple concept.
-A 10DLC number is just a standard 10-digit telephone number which supports the high volume messaging throughput required for business use cases.
+A 10DLC number is just a standard 10-digit telephone number that supports the high volume messaging throughput required for business use cases.

 When the first version of 10-digit A2P messaging was released several years ago, it was planned specifically for very low throughput and 1-on-1 communication.
 As business text messaging and SMS marketing use cases have risen, so has the demand for such messaging services that couldn’t keep up.
 10 DLC SMS is the next version of A2P text messaging intended to meet this specific need.

-There are many reasons why 10DLC SMS was developed by the messaging industry, but it really comes down to a few simple issues … messaging frequency, transparency and new business opportunities.
+There are many reasons why 10DLC SMS was developed by the messaging industry, but it really comes down to a few simple issues … messaging frequency, transparency, and new business opportunities.
 Let’s go deeper and explore every single one.

 SMS Text Messaging Volume

 Short codes are 5 or 6 digit numbers, which enable incredibly high volume and high velocity messaging and are predominantly used for SMS marketing and mass text notifications.
 You can send millions of text messages per day with short codes, at rates of up to 500 per second.
 Of all three sending options, short codes are the most expensive, ranging from $850 to $1,500 a month for the number alone in addition to the costs per SMS being sent and received.
-The short codes are the only A2P messaging channel that support the highest volume of text messages.
+The short codes are the only A2P messaging channel that supports the highest volume of text messages.
 Obtaining a dedicated short code requires an application process, a waiting period of a few weeks.
 It’s important to note that short codes can not be used to make or receive phone calls or faxes.

 Toll-Free Long Codes